 A study led by Professor David Popp, Caroline Rapking Faculty Scholar in Public Administration and Policy, examined the "green" funds from the Recovery Act—focused on environment-related issues—and found that for every $1 million spent, 10 new jobs were created a few years later.
 "Almost all of those jobs were in manual labor, a lot of them were construction," Popp told CNN.
 "A lot of that's by design because that's where the money was targeted" through energy efficiency renovations and installing renewable energy infrastructure.
-Popp also spoke to the Washington Examiner about the impact of Obama's Recovery Act.
+Popp also spoke to the Washington Examiner about the impact of former President Barack Obama's Recovery Act.

 Washington Examiner: "Why Kerry's claim on solar and wind jobs misses the mark"

 Jun 28, 2022